YIN-Renlong/ubuntu-launchpad-patch-log/docbook-utils/bug-19987/README.md

 * **Mirror:** Friedrich-Alexander-Universität (FAU) `ubuntu-ports` mirror (High-bandwidth verification).

 ### 2. Methodology A: System-Level Forensic Patching (Reverse Generation)
-To eliminate potential whitespace corruption or encoding issues inherent in copy-pasting patch files, we utilized a **Reverse Patch Generation** strategy.
-Instead of applying an external file, we programmatically modified the system Perl script using regex, generated a system-native diff, reverted the file, and then validated that the generated patch applied cleanly.
+To eliminate potential whitespace corruption or encoding issues inherent in copy-pasting patch files, I utilized a **Reverse Patch Generation** strategy.
+Instead of applying an external file, I programmatically modified the system Perl script using regex, generated a system-native diff, reverted the file, and then validated that the generated patch applied cleanly.

 **Log Artifacts:**